 - Hip prosthesis components should never be reimplanted.
-Even though the device appears undamaged it may have developed microscopic imperfections that may result in device failure. - The ICONACY i-Hip has not been evaluated for safety and compatibility in the MR environment.
-The ICONACY i-Hip has not been tested for heating or migration in the MR environment. - Seat modular femoral heads firmly on the femoral component to prevent disassociation.
-All taper surfaces must be clean and to ensure proper seating and assembly. - It is recommended that components at least one size larger and smaller than preoperatively determined be available during surgery to accommodate intraoperative selection of the optimal size. - Specialized instruments are available and should be used to help ensure accurate implantation of the components. - Ceramic heads should be placed on the femoral taper gently while keeping the ball and taper in alignment, then firmly attached by sharply hitting the ceramic head with a soft plastic hammer.
+Even though the device appears undamaged it may have developed microscopic imperfections that may result in device failure. - The ICONACY I-Hip prosthesis has not been evaluated for safety and compatibility in the MR environment.
+The ICONACY I-Hip prosthesis has not been tested for heating or migration in the MR environment. - Seat modular femoral heads firmly on the femoral component to prevent disassociation.
+Machined taper surfaces must be clean and dry to ensure proper seating and assembly. - It is recommended that components at least one size larger and smaller than preoperatively determined be available during surgery to accommodate intraoperative selection of the optimal size. - Specialized instruments are available and should be used to help ensure accurate implantation of the components.